csells/go_router/README.md

 }
 ```

-The use of `ChangeNotifyProvider` creates a new `LoginInfo` object and puts it into the widget tree.
-Now imagine a login
-page that pulls the login info out of the widget tree and changes the login state as appropriate:
+Now imagine a login page that pulls the login info out of the widget tree and changes the login state as appropriate:

 ```dart
 class LoginPage extends StatelessWidget {